 Many people would agree that our world today needs creative, adaptive and innovative people in all positions of responsibility.
 From business executives to community organizers to those seeking social equity and inclusiveness, leaders on any level need the tools and philosophies to be successful.
 Here are five titles emerging leaders can use to discover methods and practices useful for creating positive and productive businesses, organizations and communities.

 Pittsburgh is welcoming families and individuals who have fled the recent political upheaval in Afghanistan.
 Navigating a new country while still experiencing the trauma of a rapid and unsure departure can be overwhelming.
 The following information contains links to local, national and international resources.

-Welcome to our new feature #CLPSpotlights, our monthly series highlighting individuals and organizations that make a difference in their community.
-This month, we interviewed Kyley Coleman from Black Owned PGH promotes Black-owned businesses in the interest of economic equity. … Continued
+Welcome to #CLPSpotlights, our monthly series highlighting individuals and organizations that make a difference in their community.
+This month, we interviewed Demi Kolke from Kenny’s, a community and cultural celebration space in … Continued

 Explore the works of these five contemporary Black authors currently living in Pittsburgh.
 Get to know their humor, fiction, memoir and poetry by checking out a book from your local Carnegie Library of Pittsburgh location!